Apr 16, 2025 • Edit PDF

 To avoid confusion and ensure that all annotations are readable, consider using a different color for each person and grouping all related comments in the same area.
 Also, some PDF tools allow you to temporarily hide some comments so you only see what you need.

-How to Annotate PDF FAQ
+How to Annotate PDF FAQs

 #1.
 How do I annotate a PDF without Adobe?